FlyBase/flybase-controlled-vocabulary/src/ontology/README-editors.md

  * https://github.com/FlyBase/flybase-controlled-vocabulary/releases/new

-__IMPORTANT__: The value of the "Tag version" field MUST be
+__IMPORTANT__: The value of the "Tag version" field MUST be `vYYYY-MM-DD`

-    vYYYY-MM-DD

 The initial lowercase "v" is REQUIRED.
-The YYYY-MM-DD *must* match what is in the `owl:versionIRI` of the derived fbcv.owl (`data-version` in fbcv.obo).
-This will be today's date.
+The YYYY-MM-DD *must* match what is in the `owl:versionIRI` of the derived fbcv.owl (`data-version` in fbcv.obo), which will be today's date.
 This cannot be changed after the fact, be sure to get this right!

 Release title should be YYYY-MM-DD, optionally followed by a title (e.g. "January release")